 We all know that the month of October is known for the Halloween festival and the loads of candy that come along with it.
 It’s only right, then, for dentists to utilize this time of the year to raise awareness about the importance of keeping children’s teeth and gums clean.
 Thus, October has been designated as National Dental Hygiene Month.
-As you continue reading, you’ll discover why it’s important to take notice of and how visiting your dentist for teeth cleaning in Denton can make a world of difference!
+As you continue reading, you’ll discover why it’s important to take notice of and how visiting your

 Did you know that an estimated 80% of American adults have some form of gum disease?
 Also called periodontal disease, this condition has serious implications for your dental health and overall health.
 And while many people only focus on their teeth, it’s equally important to take good care of your gums as well.
 Since September is National Gum Care Month, it’s the perfect time to find out more about this common condition, the associated risks, and how gum disease treatment in Denton can help.
 Learn more below!